tomsilver/pddlgym/README.md

 ## Adding a new domain

 ### Step 1: Adding PDDL files
 Create a domain PDDL file and one or more problem PDDL files.
-(See important notes below.)
+(Note: Only a certain subset of PDDL is supported right now -- see "Status" above.)
 Put the domain file in `pddl/` and the problem files in `pddl/<domain name>`.
 Make sure that the name of your new domain is consistent and is used for the domain pddl filename and the problem directory.

-**Note 1:** Only a certain subset of PDDL is supported right now -- see "Status" above.

-**Note 2:** PDDLGym requires that certain predicates are special "predicate actions".
-For example, in Sokoban, we add a `(Move ?dir - direction)` predicate.
+### Step 2 (optional): Implement rendering
+* Implement a render function in a new file in `rendering/`.
+For an example, see `pddlgym/rendering/rearrangement.py`.
+See the Observation representation section for a description of the representation of the argument `obs` passed into the render function.
+Update `pddlgym/rendering/__init__.py` to import your new function.

+### Step 3: Register Gym environment
+* Update the list in `pddlgym/__init__.py` to register your new environment.
+There are several methods for doing so.
+    * **Simple** (recommended if you want to spin up quickly with off-the-shelf PDDL files): Let's say your domain name is "mypddlgymenv" and your render function is mypddlgymenv_render.
+Then you would add to the list the following entry: `('mypddlgymenv', {'render': mypddlgymenv_render, 'operators_as_actions': True, 'dynamic_action_space': True})`.
+You can leave out the "render" entry if you don't have a render function.
+        * What these arguments mean: by default, PDDLGym requires modifying the PDDL files to make a distinction between "actions" and "operators", related to the boundary between agent and environment.
+The rationale is described in Section 2.2 of [our paper](https://arxiv.org/abs/2002.06432).
+Setting "operators_as_actions" to True eliminates this distinction, and makes it so you can use off-the-shelf PDDL files without modification.
+Setting "dynamic_action_space" to True causes `env.action_space` to change on each iteration to include only valid actions (those that match the operator preconditions), which can be useful in, for example, policy learning.
+    * **More complex** (recommended for more serious research): If you plan to use PDDLGym for non-trivial domains, you will almost certainly need to make the distinction between operators and actions.
+Actions are the things passed from the agent to the environment, like motor commands on a robot.
+Operators describe the environmental consequences of the agent's actions.
+For instance, a `moveto` command may only be parameterized by a target pose from the perspective of the agent, but internally to the environment, it must also be parameterized by the current pose because a literal must be created specifying that the agent is no longer at this current pose.
+In order to have "operators_as_actions" be False (the default) in pddlgym/__init__.py, you will need to update your PDDL files by including special predicates called "action predicate".
 Action predicates must be incorporated in four places:
 1. Alongside the typical predicate declarations in the domain file.
 2. In a space-separated list of format `; (:actions <action predicate name 1> <action predicate name 2> ...)` in the domain file.
 (Note the semicolon at the beginning!)
 3. One variable-grounded action predicate should appear in the preconditions of every operator in the domain file.
 4. In each problem file, all possible ground actions should be listed alongside the other :init declarations.
-See `pddl/sokoban.pddl` and `pddl/sokoban/problem1.pddl` for an example to follow.
+See `pddlgym/pddl/blocks.pddl` and `pddlgym/pddl/blocks/problem1.pddl` for an example to follow, where there are four action predicates: pickup, putdown, stack, and unstack.

-The rationale for distinguishing actions from operators is related to the boundary between agent and environment.
-This project views PDDL operators as collectively implementing a transition model, which is part of the environment and unknown to the agent.
-Actions are the things passed from the agent to the environment, like motor commands on a robot.
-Operators describe the environmental consequences of the agent's actions.
-For instance, a `moveto` command may only be parameterized by a target pose from the perspective of the agent, but internally to the environment, it must also be parameterized by the current pose because a literal must be created specifying that the agent is no longer at this current pose.

-### Step 2 (optional): Implement rendering
-* Implement a render function in a new file in `rendering/`.
-For example, in `rendering/rearrangement.py`, implement `render(obs, *args, **kwargs)`, where `obs` is a set of literals.
-Update `rendering/__init__.py` to import your new function.

-### Step 3: Register Gym environment
-* Update `__init__.py` to register your new environment.
-For example, `register_pddl_env("rearrangement", rearrangement_render)`.

 ## Citation